owenmbrown/did-credential-manager/README.md

    5. Warning: It's important to never commit these keys github
 6. Register your did:ethr `npm start -- -r` (you need funds on the testnet for this)
 7. Verify that your did is registered correctly `npm start -- -v`
-8. You only need to register once
-9. Now this ethereum wallet can be used as an issuer for verifiable credentials